itamarhaber/redis-io-hugo/content/commands/lrange.md

-{
-  "title": "LRANGE",
-  "summary": "Get a range of elements from a list", "group": "list",
-  "tags": [
-    "Command",
-    "List"
-  ],
-  "date": "2001-02-03",
-  "lastmod": "2001-02-03",
-  "complexity": "O(S+N) where S is the distance of start offset from HEAD for small lists, from nearest end (HEAD or TAIL) for large lists; and N is the number of elements in the specified range.", "since": "1.0.0",
-  "return_summary": "@array-reply: list of elements in the specified range.", "syntax": "key start stop",
-  "acl_categories": [
-    "list",
-    "slow"
-  ]
-}

 Returns the specified elements of the list stored at `key`.
 The offsets `start` and `stop` are zero-based indexes, with `0` being the first element of the list (the head of the list), `1` being the next element and so